kpobb1989/OllamaClientLibrary/README.md

 - Generate text completions.
 Provide a prompt and get a simple text response.
 - Generate JSON completions with an automatically recognized JSON schema of the response DTO, so you no longer need to specify it in the prompt.
 - Generate chat completions with streaming.
 The library provides access to the conversation history, allowing you to store it in the database if needed.
+- Generate embeddings for a given text.
+The library provides functionality to convert text into numerical vectors (embeddings) that can be used for various machine learning tasks such as similarity search, clustering, and classification.
+This is useful for applications like semantic search, recommendation systems, and natural language understanding.
 - List available local and remote models with filtering options.
 Now you have access to see all models installed on your local machine, as well as all models available on [Ollama's library](https://ollama.com/library)

 ## Prerequisites: Install Ollama locally